TomEastaugh/average-driver-times/README.md

 To run all the test execute the following command `sbt test`

 ## Improvements
-As I have treated this app as task that should not be overly complicated.
+As I have treated this app as a task that should not be overly complicated.
 Below is a list of improvement I would implement if the task required.

 - Return a list of all errors when trying to extract LapTimes from CSV lines.